DionisioDH/INF6027-Life_Satisfaction_Proj/README.md

 **Description**: This is the final project for INF6027 (Intro to DS) at The University of Sheffield.
 It is entitled "Area-Level Analysis of Life Satisfaction in England and Associated Factors".
 It uses 4 datasets from the UK's Office for National Statistics, primarily it uses local indicators ([ONS Local Indicators Datasets](https://explore-local-statistics.beta.ons.gov.uk/indicators)).

+**Motivation**: Life satisfaction is an important metric monitored by governments to promote healthy communities.
+This project studies life satisfaction in England in 2017, examining its geographical distribution, its changes with urban/rural classification, and its relation with local indicators.

+### Research Questions and Key Findings

+The three research questions and their respective key findings are presented below.
+The geographical areas used are local authority districts (LADs).

+1. **How do life satisfaction scores compare spatially across LADs in England?**

+   **Key finding**: Southeast England (around the London area) has a high concentration of LADs with below-average life satisfaction scores.
+The opposite is true for southwest England.
+Other LADs have combinations of below- and above-average life satisfaction.

+2. **Are there differences in the life satisfaction scores amongst the different urban/rural classifications of LADs?**

+   **Key finding**: Yes.
+Urban areas with conurbation display below-average satisfaction.
+Conversely, rural areas have the highest levels of life satisfaction.

+3. **How do local indicators (economic, health, etc.) relate to life satisfaction across the LADs in England?**

+   **Key finding**: Life satisfaction has a significantly positive correlation with employment rate and time to go to work, while it has a significantly negative correlation with anxiety, smoker rate, and population density.
+The best Multiple Linear Regression model had an R-squared of 34.81%, which consisted of 4 of these independent variables.

 # Instructions to Execute This Project
 ----------------------------------------